MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 |-----------|-------- |
 |Do, Don't, consider, this.. |Because it's your workload after all.|
 |Deploy [**Azure Network Manager**](/azure/virtual-network-manager/overview). |Instead of configuring each VNet individually, Azure Network Manager centrally manages connectivity based on rules.
 This makes networking operations more streamlined.|
+Size VNets and subnets appropriately to avoid complexity.
+Opt for fewer, larger VNets to reduce management overhead and smaller subnets to allow for growth.
+Ensure no overlapping address space with other VNets you need to communicate with, and plan the address space in advance.

 ## Performance Efficiency